 Just outside of the Insectarium is The BuzzGround (a playground, outdoor learning and picnic area).
 We still had the Botanical Gardens ahead of us, so Elizabeth did not explore this area.

 When researching Espace Pour La Vie I somehow missed the fact that the Botanical Garden is 75 hectares (about 150 acres).
 The Botanical Garden encompasses 10 greenhouses, 30 themed gardens and a gigantic arboretum.
 It is beautiful and immense.

 This was the largest, most extensive collection of plants we have ever experienced at a botanic garden.
 Depending on the time of year different flowers and plants will be in bloom.
-I highly recommend you go to the Botanical Garden website before visiting.
-This website can help you find out the best gardens to visit based on the month you are there.
+I highly recommend you go to the Botanical Garden website before visiting to see what’s blooming.

 We loved how one garden flowed into the next without any abrupt end or beginning.
 The meandering walking paths winding through many of the gardens invited you to enjoy the journey.
 Many people sat in fields enjoying the beautiful day during our visit.
 There are also benches sprinkled throughout the Botanic Garden for you to rest and enjoy nature.